 - Blood and lab tests (if required, additional charges may apply)

 - Vaccination boosters (if required, vaccination charges may apply)

 Vaccinations are not necessarily required yearly.
-The exact lifespan of effectiveness of a vaccine can vary, but it should always be re-administered before it is estimated to ‘run out’.
+The exact lifespan of the effectiveness of a vaccine can vary, but it should always be re-administered before it is estimated to "run out".
 Failure to do so could cause your pet to become vulnerable to the disease that the vaccine protects them from.
 For this reason, most vets will automatically create a personalized vaccination schedule for the pets registered to them and share this with their owners.
 Many will also send out reminders when booster shots are due.

 If it is time for your pet to have a booster vaccination, it may be recommended to do so during his annual pet exam.
 Your vet will advise you if this is the case.